lumaku/ctc-segmentation/README.md

 * If `replace_spaces_with_blanks` is True, then spaces in the ground truth sequence are replaces by blanks.
 This option is enabled by default and improves compability with dictionaries with unknown space characters.

+### Alignment parameters

+* `min_window_size`: Minimum window size considered for a single utterance.
+The current default value should be OK in most cases.

 * To align utterances with longer unkown audio sections between them, use `blank_transition_cost_zero` (default: False).
 With this option, the stay transition in the blank state is free.
 A transition to the next character is only consumed if the probability to switch is higher.
 In this way, more time steps can be skipped between utterances.
 Caution: in combination with `replace_spaces_with_blanks == True`, this may lead to misaligned segments.

-Two parameters are needed to correctly map the frame indices to a time stamp in seconds:

-* `subsampling_factor`: If the encoder sub-samples its input, the number of frames at the CTC layer is reduced by this factor.
-A BLSTMP encoder with subsampling 1_2_2_1_1 has a subsampling factor of 4.
-* `frame_duration_ms`: This is the non-overlapping duration of a single frame in milliseconds (the inverse of frames per millisecond).
-Note: if `fs` is set, then `frame_duration_ms` is ignored.

-But not all ASR systems have subsampling.
-If you want to directly use the sampling rate:
+### Time stamp parameters

+Directly set the parameter `index_duration` to give the corresponding time duration of one CTC output index (in seconds).

-1. For a given sample rate, say, 16kHz, set `fs=16000`.
-2. Then set the `subsampling_factor` to the number of sample points on a single CTC-encoded frame.
-In default ASR systems, this can be calculated from the hop length of the windowing times encoder subsampling factor.
-For example, if the hop length is 128, and the subsampling factor in the encoder is 4, then set `subsampling_factor=512`.
+**Example:** For a given sample rate, say, 16kHz, `fs=16000`.
+Then, how many sample points correspond to one ctc output index?
+In some ASR systems, this can be calculated from the hop length of the windowing times encoder subsampling factor.
+For example, if the hop length of the frontend windowing is 128, and the subsampling factor in the encoder is 4, totalling 512 sample points for one CTC index.
+Then `index_duration = 512 / 16000`.

+**Note:** In earlier versions, `index_duration` was not used and the time stamps were determined from the values of `subsampling_factor` and `frame_duration_ms`.
+To derive `index_duration` from these values, calculate`frame_duration_ms * subsampling_factor / 1000`.

 # How it works